ZelinLiao/Big-Data-In-Middle-School/README.md

 ### _Announcement_

-Project officially launched!
+Chapter One Complete!

 ### _Project Description_

 This is my first post！I'm so excited to write it down this! : ) I wanna create a coding developer log that everyone can understand.This is a note suitable for all beginners!
  We will start learning from python, then learn numpy,  pandas and machine learning framewor#ks.
 Sounds cool!
 (ARE YOU SURE? lol )
 I will try to write this log more interestingly.
 Some may not be so interesting, BUT you must stick to it!
-(I believe U! )

 ### _Why I write this?_